Helen Lachs Ginsburg

-Helen Lachs Ginsburg (June 25, 1929 – October 8, 2020) was an economist, activist and professor at Brooklyn College.
+Helen Lachs Ginsburg (June 25, 1929 – October 8, 2020) was an American economist, activist and professor at Brooklyn College.
 She was a specialist in labor and social welfare, studying the public policy's implications of full employment in the United States and Sweden.
 A "scholar-activist", Ginsburg was an early proponent of the living wage and a founding member of the National Committee for Full Employment, co-chaired by Coretta Scott King.
 She authored Full Employment and Public Policy: The U.S. and Sweden (1983), a cross-national economic study of employment policy, and co-authored Jobs for All: A Plan for the Revitalization of America (1994), a manifesto for full employment.

 Early life

-Helen Lachs was born in the Bronx, New York on June 25, 1929.
+Helen Lachs was born in the Bronx, New York, on June 25, 1929.
 Her father William was a haberdasher and her mother, Anna (Riegelhaupt), a homemaker.
 She grew up in Bayside, Queens, and attended Queens College, graduating with her undergraduate degree in economics.
 She went on to earn a doctorate in economics from The New School.

 Career

 In the 1970s, Ginsburg was an associate research professor at New York University; in the 1980s until retirement she was professor of economics at Brooklyn College.
 She specialized in labor and social welfare policies as well as comparative study of economics.

-In 1975 she was the author of two titles in a series of research reports, published as pamphlets from the Center for Studies of Income Maintenance Policy at New York University.
-Her contributions were Unemployment, Subemployment and Public Policy (136 pages), which one reviewer deemed the "more important" work and Unemployment or Full Employment?
-(33 pages).
+In 1975, she authored two titles in a series of research reports, published as pamphlets from the Center for Studies of Income Maintenance Policy at New York University.
+Her contributions were Unemployment, Subemployment and Public Policy and Unemployment or Full Employment?

 In the 1970s, Ginsburg was a leading supporter of the full employment legislation proposed by Representative Augustus Hawkins (the first African American representative in Congress from California), and Senator Hubert H. Humphrey (a Democrat from Minnesota).
 She toured the country giving lectures to support the anti-poverty and anti-inequality bill, which would have provided a job to anyone who wanted one.
 The proposal is credited as a "forerunner" of later proposals like the federal job guarantee, the $15 minimum wage and the Green New Deal, which also names living-wage work as a right.
 However the original bill failed to pass and the legislation that was enacted did not include a full employment guarantee.
 This setback prompted Ginsburg to turn her attention to Sweden, studying its full employment policy.
 That became the subject of her book, Full Employment and Public Policy: The U.S. and Sweden (1983).
 Her book drew the attention of progressives to the Swedish model, prompting efforts to adopt parts in the US.